CobreGratis/bielsystems.github.com/README.md

 ### Usage

 Run ```grunt watch```on the folder of the project to start Grunt.
-It will watch for any changes on the files in the ```sass/``` folder and any javascript files on the ```javascripts/source``` folder.
-The css will be compiled into ```stylesheets/style.css``` and the javascript will be concatenated and minified into ```javascripts/application.min.js```.
+It will watch for any changes on the files in the ```javascripts/source``` folder.
+The javascript will be concatenated and minified into ```javascripts/application.min.js```.

 **DO NOT ALTER THESE COMPILED FILES AND COMMIT THEM, ALWAYS USE THE COMPILER FIRST!
 DO YOU HEAR ME?!**

-Alternatively, if you don't have Node.js installed you can still use Compass to compile the css, but the javascript process will need to be done by hand.
+Alternatively, if you don't have Node.js installed you can still use Compass to compile the css, but the javascript process will need to be done manually.

 ## Problem with SASS+Git